 3. Nikkor 80-400mm f4.5-5.6G ED VR

-For the photographer who need a lens with insane reach and range, the 80-400mm offers a high-quality solution.
+For the photographer who needs a lens with insane reach and range, the 80-400mm offers a high-quality solution.
 Compatible with Nikon’s tele-converting adapters (See more about the 1.4x teleconverter here), one can essentially use this lens to capture subjects that are medium-close to quite far.
 It boasts vibration reduction, solid build quality, and a tripod collar for mounting.
 For wildlife and other distant photography, this is a very practical and effective lens.
 For video shooters, the aperture is a bit slow, but given the quality of the optics, it may work well in a robust videography arsenal.
 In any case, image samples speak for themselves, this is one versatile piece of glass.

 Price: $2,096.95 (9 percent off MSRP)